watmildon/HighSchoolMascotMap/icon-info.md

 * noun-lion-5415959 - Lion by Thales Muller from Noun Project (CC BY 3.0)
 * noun-longhorn-skull-189289 - Longhorn Skull by Benjamin Harlow from from Noun Project (CC BY 3.0)
 * noun-maple-syrup-7241147 - maple syrup by Supanut Piyakanont from Noun Project (CC BY 3.0)
+* noun-marlin-7060421 - Marlin by visual language from Noun Project (CC BY 3.0)
 * noun-military-medal-5497159 - Military medal by VectorsLab from Noun Project (CC BY 3.0)
 * noun-moose-7525270 - Moose by pramana from Noun Project (CC BY 3.0)
 * noun-norway-6661068 - Norway by Mulham from Noun Project (CC BY 3.0)